 BTEC Higher Nationals in Art and Design (RQF)

-The new RQF qualification offers a new approach to art & design in the Higher Nationals; bringing greater emphasis to the professions and opportunities within the creative industries.
-The combination of new pathways and units will allow students to develop the skills and knowledge necessary to work within one of the most dynamic and growing areas of the global economy.
-Recognising the diversity of roles within the creative industries, and the need for both specialist technical skills and broad employability skills, the new qualification seeks to embed this range of skills throughout the units; stressing both the creative and the professional.
+These qualifications bring greater emphasis to the professions and opportunities within the creative industries.
+The combination of pathways and units will allow you to develop the skills and knowledge necessary to work within one of the most dynamic and growing areas of the global economy.
+Recognising the diversity of roles within the creative industries, and the need for both specialist technical skills and broad employability skills, these qualifications seek to embed this range of skills throughout the units; stressing both the creative and the professional.

 Pathways within this qualification

-This qualification has been developed in collaboration with industry experts, universities, colleges and students to ensure that it is a programme that meets the needs of both today’s students and the industry’s future.
-To help our students develop in their chosen specialism, we developed a number of pathways, some of which are listed below:
+This qualification has been developed in collaboration with industry experts, universities, colleges and students to ensure that it is a programme that meets the needs of industry, as well as what you would expect to achieve throughout your course.
+To help you develop in your chosen specialism, there are a number of pathways, some of which are listed below:

 - Product Design

 - Art Practice

 Please note this is a combination of pathways at both BTEC HNC and HND level.
 Colleges we work with may choose to deliver a selection of pathways which is why we suggest that you consult with your local college regarding exact options available to you.

 Careers after a BTEC Higher National in Art and Design